marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -Second Project/README.md

 So, stuck is sorted.
 Then one-time manual restarting VM and, as result, all configured and possible to use.

-Then was play (else one time) with Snort.
+Then was play (else one time) with Snort (still Snort 2* /2.9.11.1/).
 I thought that after my previous experience it will be more brief-step.

 But not.
 I decided to use Windows 10 machine with this launch too.
 Snort and Windows - pretty strange for configure.